 Who Should Be Eating Chia Seeds

-Most people would benefit from the addition of chia seeds into their diet.
+Most people would benefit from the addition of chia seeds to their diet.
 With their high vitamin and mineral content and numerous health claims backed up by clinical research, it would be difficult to think of a reason to not be eating chia.
 Chia can be essential on a dairy-free diet with its high concentration of calcium.
 The main downside to chia is the price; if budget is a factor you could probably be finding similar health benefits from an alternative seed.
 If you live in Canada, you might want to consider food miles as chia seeds are not grown locally.

 Let’s Talk Flaxseeds

 Flax was traditionally used as an ingredient in paints, fiber and cattle feed.
-It’s earliest evidence of human use was in the Republic of Georgia where it was used in textiles dated back 30.000 years ago.
+The earliest evidence of human use was in the Republic of Georgia where it was used in textiles dated back 30.000 years ago.
 One of its earliest evidence of culinary use was in ancient Greece where it was highly prized for its health benefits.
 Flaxseeds can be eaten whole or ground up.
 They make a great addition to smoothies and sweets.
 I like mine in Healthy Toasted Muesli with Nuts, Dates and Seeds as pictured above.

 Nutritional Benefits of Flaxseeds